-Have you, within the two years immediately preceding the filing of this application, made campaign contributions aggregating \$250.00 or more to a member of the City of Dunwoody City Council or a member of the City of Dunwoody Planning Commission?
-Applicant Owner: Dan Schumacher - EVP, Grubb Management Inc. on behalf of PCE Atlanta Office LLC
+Have you, within the two years immediately preceding the filing of this application, made car npaign contributions aggregating \$250.00 □ YES EXNO he City of Dunwoody City Council or a LI YES LINO member of the City of Du nwoody Planning Commission?
+Applicant / Owner: Dan Schumacher - EVP, Grubb Management Inc. or n behalf of PCE Atlanta Office LLC ( ) ( alsalis